Simranjeeet-Singh/streaming-data/README.md

 - Easy deployment using Makefile and Terraform.

 ## Requirements
+The local machine must have the following installed so to test project locally and deployment on AWS from the local OS.

 - **Python**: 3.9 or above.
 - **AWS CLI v2**: To configure AWS credentials locally.
 - **Terraform**: v1.7.5 or higher.

+The Python packages which are required are divided into two parts.
+The details of installing them with Make File commands which uses the commands in make file can be found in the Setup Instructions.
 - **Python Dependencies**:
   - **Lambda Requirements** (`requirements-lambda.txt`): `requests`, `boto3`.
   - **Testing Requirements** (`requirements-test.txt`): `requests`, `boto3`, `pytest`.